-Further to Note 1B to the Company's consolidated financial statements as at December 31, 2023 and the year then ended ("the Annual Statements") regarding the outbreak of the Swords of Iron War ("the War") in October, in the first quarter of 2024, there was no significant change in the scope of the exposure to insurance risks, as detailed below:
+Further to Note 1B to the Company's consolidated financial statements as at December 31, 2023 and the year then ended ("the Annual Statements") regarding the outbreak of the Swords of Iron War ("the War") in October 2023, below is a description of the effect of the War on the degree of exposure to the Group's insurance risks in the reporting period and in the second quarter of 2024:

-Life insurance and long-term savings: Most of the exposure resulting from the War is attributable to term insurance (simple life insurance) work disability and disabilities to the extent that claims arise in these segments.
-The increase in the cost of the claims in the first quarter of 2024 is estimated at NIS 30 million before tax (NIS 20 million after tax).
+Life insurance and long-term savings: Most of the exposure resulting from the War is attributable to term insurance, to the extent that claims arise in these segments.
+The increase in the cost of claims in the reporting period and in the second quarter of 2024, is estimated at NIS 39 million before tax and NIS 9 million before tax, respectively (NIS 26 million after tax and NIS 6 million after tax, respectively).
 Additionally, no substantial change was found in the amount of withdrawals and redemptions due to the War.

-Health insurance, including long-term care: The exposure due to the War in the first quarter of 2024 is not significant and amounts to NIS 4 million before tax (NIS 3 million after tax).
+Health insurance, including long-term care: The exposure due to the War in the reporting period is not significant and amounts to NIS 4 million before tax (NIS 3 million after tax).